bendiogene/bendiogene.github.io/new-research/convergence.md

   <p style="font-style: italic;">The two major problems of current Large World Models</p>
 </div>

-When LLMs "generate possible futures", they struggle to distinguish between what is real and what is false.
+When LLMs "generate possible futures", they struggle to distinguish between what is real and what is not.
 Additionally, while humans engage in step-by-step trial and error processes, LLMs can do this today but forget beyond their context window.

 ## 3. A "hippocampus" is a key missing piece towards AGI